Gyroelongated cupola

-In geometry, the gyroelongated cupolae are an infinite set of polyhedra, constructed by adjoining an n-gonal cupola to an 2n-gonal antiprism.
+In geometry, the gyroelongated cupolae are an infinite set of polyhedra, constructed by adjoining an n-gonal cupola to a 2n-gonal antiprism.

-There are three gyroelongated cupolae that are Johnson solids made from regular triangles and square, and pentagons.
+There are three gyroelongated cupolae that are Johnson solids made from regular triangles, squares, and pentagons.
 Higher forms can be constructed with isosceles triangles.
 Adjoining a triangular prism to a square antiprism also generates a polyhedron, but has adjacent parallel faces, so is not a Johnson solid.
 The hexagonal form can be constructed from regular polygons, but the cupola faces are all in the same plane.
 Topologically other forms can be constructed without regular faces.